datacamp-content-public/courses-basic-statistics/chapter1.md

 Complete the code in the editor such that it assigns the value 42 to the variable `x` in the editor.
 Click 'Submit Answer'.
 Notice that when you ask R to print `x`, the value 42 appears.

 `@hint`
-Look at how the value 4 was assigned to my_variable in the exercise's assignment.
+Look at how the value 4 was assigned to my_variable in the exercise assignment.
 Do the exact same thing in the editor, but now assign 42 to the variable x.

 `@pre_exercise_code`
 ```{r}